RussellABH/OPTUS-AI/README.md

 The following command line messages will specify a link to go to, which leads to the basic endpoint on the local server.

 #### MongoDB Connection
-Edit the .env file and paste in the MongoDB connection string.
+Add a .env file to the root dir with a `CONNECTION_STRING` value of your mongoDB connection string.
 It is recommended to use MongoDB Atlas to upload and view data.

 ## Organization